sandip3008/cordova-plugin-epson-epos2-tm-p20/README.md

 ### Printer Discovery

 #### .startDiscover(discoverCallback)
-This will search for supported printers connected to your mobiel device via Bluetooth or available in local area network (LAN)
+This will search for supported printers connected to your mobile device via Bluetooth or available in local area network (LAN)

 ```js